manabu-ouchi/furima-38204/README.md

 ### Association
-- belong_to :user
+- belongs_to :user
-- belong_to :items
+- belongs_to :item
 - has_one :delivery_addresses